JMchou/piggyEat/README.md

 # PiggyEat
-Can think of what to eat today, but got a list of food in mind?
+Can't think of what to eat today, but got a list of food in mind?
 This app randomly suggests a choice of food from the stored list entered by the user.

 ## Requirement: